DetachHead/pytest-robotframework/README.md

-# python-project
+# pytest-robotframework

-this is a template project. if you don't remove this message you are lazy
+a pytest plugin to run robotframework with tests written in python, so you can use the robot log without the robot language

+## disclaimer

+this is currently a POC that barely works. you shouldn't use it yet